signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 * How would you deal with a categorical variable which takes on many different values?

 	(*Source:* Microsoft)

+* Suppose you run an analysis that suggests a certain factor predicts a certain outcome.
+How would you determine if the relationship is causal?

+	(*Source:* Treehouse)

+* What are some ways to measure distances between data points?

+	(*Source:* Microsoft)

+* How would you perform feature selection given a large set of sparse features?

+	(*Source:* StubHub)

 Specific techniques
 ===================